davidgonzalez95/Azure_Project_01_End-to-End-Data-Engineering_AdventureWorks/README.md

-# Azure End to End Data Engineering Pipeline
+# Azure End to End Data Engineering Adventure Works Project

-In this project, we'll build an end-to-end Azure Data Engineering solution that covers everything from data ingestion to transformation and analytics.
-We'll be using Azure Data Factory, Azure Databricks, and Azure Synapse Analytics, along with a connection to Power BI for reporting and visualization.
+In this project, I'll build an end-to-end Azure Data Engineering solution that covers everything from data ingestion to transformation and analytics.
+I'll be using Azure Data Factory, Azure Databricks, and Azure Synapse Analytics, along with a connection to Power BI for reporting and visualization.

 ## Goal of the Project

 The goal is to create an Azure-based solution that seamlessly moves data from on-premises sources to the cloud.
-Specifically, we'll work with an On-premise Database (e.g., Microsoft SQL Server) and create a fully functional ETL pipeline using **Azure Data Factory for orchestration**, **Azure Databricks for data transformation** and **Azure Synapse Analytics for serving and analytics**.
+Specifically, I'll work with an On-premise Database (e.g., Microsoft SQL Server) and create a fully functional ETL pipeline using **Azure Data Factory for orchestration**, **Azure Databricks for data transformation** and **Azure Synapse Analytics for serving and analytics**.

 By the end of the project, the data will be ready to be connected to a **Power BI dashboard for visualization and reporting**, enabling stakeholders to derive insights.